-NRS 205.130 is the Nevada law that prohibits fraudulent activity with regards to checks.
-Passing a bad check is generally prosecuted as a misdemeanor if the amount is less than $1,200.00 and a felony if the amount is $1,200 or greater.
+NRS § 205.130 prohibits fraudulent activity as to checks.
+Passing a bad check in Nevada is generally prosecuted as a misdemeanor if the amount is less than $1,200.00 and a felony if the amount is $1,200 or greater.

 Moreover, in Nevada, unpaid casino markers are treated the same as bad checks.

-Below our Las Vegas criminal defense attorneys answer frequently-asked-questions about Nevada check fraud laws.
+Below our Las Vegas criminal defense attorneys answer frequently asked questions:

 1. What is check fraud in Nevada?

 Check fraud is deliberately passing a check with insufficient money in the bank account.
-And in Nevada, courts presume defendants have intent to defraud once the checks bounce.
+In Nevada, courts presume you have intent to defraud once the checks bounce.

-So whereas defendants are normally presumed innocent, check fraud defendants are essentially presumed guilty.
-But there may be ways to rebut this presumption.1
+So whereas you are normally presumed innocent, if you face check fraud charges, you are essentially presumed guilty.
+Though there may be ways to rebut this presumption.1